White Poop In Babies: Causes, Symptoms, And Treatment

 4. How long does white poop in babies typically last?

-How long white poop in babies last depends on its cause.
-Once the precise cause is determined and appropriate treatment is initiated, the poop color gradually returns to normal.
+It could depend on the cause.
+Once the precise cause is determined and appropriate treatment is initiated, the baby poop color gradually returns to normal.

 Infographic: Foods And Changing Poop Colors